practicajs/practica/README.md

 ### Generate a Node.js app that is packed with best practices AND simplicty in mind.
 Based on our repo [Node.js best practices](https://github.com/goldbergyoni/nodebestpractices) (77,000 stars)

-🗓 **Alpha project:** This project is very premature WIP, please revisit by June 2022
+❣️ **Don't use this project yet:** It's a very premature WIP, we're only kicking-off now, please revisit by June 2022🗓

 # `Table of contents`